fltt/make4java/README.md

 3. one or more `build.mk` files
 4. the source code

-The `configure.ac` and the `Makefile.in` will be copies of the ones provided here, modified to fit the project's specific requirements.
+The `configure.ac`, the files in the `m4` and `build-aux` directories, the `config.h.in` and the `Makefile.in` will be copies of the ones provided here, modified (or deleted if not used) to fit the project's specific requirements.

 The `build.mk` files are written from scratch, one for each JAR archive, test suite or native library.